elasticio/soap-component/README.md

 * Custom SOAP headers can not be added.
 * The WSDL and associated schemas must be accessible via a publicly accessible URL.
 File upload of the WSDL and/or XSD schemas is not supported.
 * Component does not support multipart format of message in the SOAP request element.
 Only first part of request element will be processed in the current component version.
+* 'Emit SOAP Faults Instead of Throwing an Error' feature of the 'CallAction' action was not fully tested against all the possible SOAP faults.

 ## API and Documentation links
 * [Apache Axis2](http://axis.apache.org/axis2/java/core/)